1991 ICF Canoe Sprint World Championships

-The 1991 ICF Canoe Sprint World Championships were held in Paris, France.
+The 1991 ICF Canoe Sprint World Championships were held in Paris, France from 21 to 25 August 1991.

 The men's competition consisted of eight Canadian (single paddle, open boat) and nine kayak events.
 Five events were held for the women, all in kayak.
 This was the first championship with a unified German team for the first time since 1938 following separate East German and West German teams that competed from 1950 to 1990.

 This was the 24th championships in canoe sprint.